 - fresh black pepper to taste

-Cook for 35 minutes covered, then check to see that the rice has cooked through.
+- Cook for 35 minutes covered, then check to see that the rice has cooked through.
 Remove the bouquet garni and add chopped rotisserie chicken.
 At this point, if the soup is too thick for you, add another cup of water or broth depending on how strong you like the broth to be.
-I find 5 cups of water and 2 cups of broth to be a delicious combination without being too watered down.
+I find 5 cups of broth and 2 cups of water to be a delicious combination without being too watered down.

 - When looking for a rotisserie chicken, I pick one without any MSG added, otherwise known as a "naked chicken".
 You can typically find these at Sprouts, Fresh Market, Whole Foods, and HEB.
 They will just have salt and pepper, or nothing at all.